fsprojects/FSharp.Data/docs/content/fsharpdata.md

    functions that convert between the standard .NET `XElement` and the `JsonValue` from F# Data.
    The tutorial demonstrates pattern matching on `JsonValue`.

+ * [Anonymizing JSON](tutorials/JsonAnonymizer.html) - implements a function to anonymize a `JsonValue` from F# Data.
+   The tutorial demonstrates pattern matching on `JsonValue`.

 ## Related projects

 This library focuses on providing type providers for data access.